uhm-hotfix/uhm-hotfix.github.io/index.md

 # Next Steps

-The team will first focus on both creating the static web pages that will make up the site, and designing and implementing the database schema.
-Once this is completed, we will integrate the database with the static user interface.
-Finally, we will add the finishing touches by implementing the use of geolocation using the google maps api, and creating the new issue stream.
+The team will flesh out the feed page, add comments to each issue, and add Geolocation capabilities.